anilkulkarni87/airflow-docker/README.md

 ---

-<p align="center"> This is my Apache Airflow Local development setup on Windows 10 WSL2 using docker-compose.
+<p align="center"> This is my Apache Airflow Local development setup using docker-compose.
 It will also include some sample DAGs and workflows.
     <br>
 </p>